 Through the Cluster Partnership Program, researchers can purchase dedicated computing resources to augment any of the following pools of Midway resources:

-- Tightly-coupled nodes: Ideal for distributed and data-intensive computing, these compute servers are equipped with an InfiniBand interconnect device capable of extremely low latency, high-bandwidth inter-node communication.
+Tightly coupled nodes: Ideal for distributed and data-intensive computing, these compute servers are equipped with an InfiniBand interconnect device capable of extremely low latency, high-bandwidth inter-node communication.

-While RCC has worked to develop a turn-key process for purchasing dedicated compute resources, all Cluster Partnership Program purchases are handled on a case-by-case basis.
+While the RCC has worked to develop a turn-key process for purchasing dedicated compute resources, all Cluster Partnership Program purchases are managed on a case-by-case basis.
 If you are interested in purchasing or integrating dedicated hardware through RCC’s Cluster Partnership Program, contact us and a computational scientist will work with you to secure appropriate hardware and configurations to meet your needs.